ProgrammingWarmups/www.warmups.dev/warmups/datatypes.md

 | `%` | Modulus |
 | `//` | Floor division |

-You are probably familiar with addition, subtraction, multiplication, division, and exponentiation.
+You are probably familiar with addition, subtraction, multiplication, division, and exponentiation, which are demonstrated below.

 <br>